The Republic of Cyprus is an island country in the eastern Mediterranean Sea, with the northern division of the island belonging to Turkey.

-Cyprus gained independence from the United Kingdom in 1960.
-The island has been divided since 1974 when, following a military coup, Turkey invaded the north.
-Whilst now peaceful, a symbolic UN peacekeeping force still controls the buffer zone between the north and south although new peace talks in 2017 seem to promise a resolution.
+A member of the EU, Cyprus gained independence from the UK in 1960 and has been divided since 1974 when, following a military coup, Turkey invaded the north.
+Though now peaceful, a symbolic UN peacekeeping force still controls the buffer zone between the two regions, although new peace talks in 2017 seem to promise a resolution.

 Tourism is a huge industry on Cyprus.
-It offers an average of 340 days of sunshine a year, beautiful beaches and archaeological sites, all of which attract around 2 million tourists each year.
+The island has an average of 340 days of sunshine a year, beautiful beaches and impressive archaeological sites, all of which attract around 2 million tourists each year.

 Between May and October, you can swim and sunbathe on one of Cyprus’ gay beaches.